1978 National Archives vault fire: Investigations

 The fire was investigated by the General Services Administration (GSA), which had constructed the buildings in 1948.
 The agency believed that the fire was started by a spark from tools used by the contractors, including electrical drills, arc welders and blowtorches.

-Separate investigations by the Price Georges Fire Department, and the insurance investigator for the contractor doing the work on the vaults, came to different conclusions from the GSA.
+Separate investigations by the Prince Georges Fire Department, and the insurance investigator for the contractor doing the work on the vaults, came to different conclusions from the GSA.
 They blamed the malfunctioning air-conditioning system for heating the rooms rather than cooling them.
 Although it was a cool December day, they believed that the fire likely started with a single reel of film combusting in Building A's vault number 8.
 They proportioned no blame on the fire department or contractors, but rather on poor building maintenance by the GSA.

 The fire was investigated by the House of Representatives under chairman L. Richardson Preyer (D-NC), which issued the result of its hearing in June 1979, accusing the government (GSA) of "gross mismanagement".
 The Preyer report did not investigate the role of the fire department because it was outside the jurisdiction of the federal government.

 In late summer 1979, independent expert and investigator W. H. Utterback of Amarillo, Texas released a lengthy report which, while largely agreeing with previous reports, assigned significant blame on the fire department.
 A key point of the report was that the fire was contained and diminishing until the fire department arrived and needlessly began breaching doors and breaking windows long after National Archives staff had fled the building.